team-exor/exor-mn-installer/README.md

 ## Useful Commands

-**NOTE:** To manually run commands (such as starting the wallet or running the '`stop`' or '`getmasternodestatus`' commands) on one of the 2+ installs you must reference the correct data directory.
+**NOTE:** To manually run commands (such as starting the wallet or running the `stop` or `getmasternodestatus` commands) on one of the 2+ installs you must reference the correct data directory.

 #### Stop the 1st/default wallet: